niolabs/docs/docs/blocks/block-development.md

 You can adopt one of two philosophies when creating blocks:

   1. Blocks can be simple, generic, and reusable.
-Examples of generic blocks can be found in the [nio-blocks GitHub organization](https://github.com/nio-blocks).
+Examples of generic blocks can be found in the [nio-blocks GitHub repository](https://github.com/nio-blocks).
 Blocks developed with this approach have a single function and and you can chain blocks together to develop complex behaviors.

   2. Blocks can be complex or built for a single use.
 You would not likely use this block for more than the service it was defined for.
 For example, a block might contain a script to run a series of calculations for a model.
 Instead of a complicated chain of blocks, a single block may encompass the entire model.
 You could also design  a single block to parse a Tweet in a unique way that would not be reused.

 If the function you need does not exist in [nio-blocks](https://github.com/nio-blocks), you can easily create a custom block.

 To create a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
 The block template includes the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.

-See the [`README.md`](https://github.com/nio-blocks/block_template)  for complete instructions.
+See [`README.md`](https://github.com/nio-blocks/block_template)  for complete instructions.

 ## Developing Your Block

-After downloading the block template repository, you are ready to develop your block.
+After downloading the block template repository, you are ready to develop your own block.

 The {{ book.product }} base block and blocks with similar functionality that have been developed using the {{ book.product }} framework are good resources for block development.